paul-schaaf/blog/blog/_posts/2021-01-14-programming-on-solana-an-introduction.md

 }
 ```

+Now you might be thinking "wait, we are giving the escrow program control over the temporary account but Alice never transferred anything into it!
+Shouldn't that have happened before?".
+And you're right, it should happen before!
+But importantly, it does not have to happen inside the escrow program itself.
+We'll look into how she can make the transfer in the same tx as the call to our program in the next section.

 ::: theory-recap
 - Program Derived Addresses do not lie on the `ed25519` curve and therefore have no private key associated with them.
 - When including a `signed` account in a program call, in all CPIs including that account made by that program inside the current instruction, the account will also be `signed`, i.e. the _signature is extended_ to the CPIs.